timetoady/timetoady.gihub.io/_posts/2020-10-27-Todo-Backend-Design.md

 module.exports = mongoose.model('Todos', TodoSchema )
 ```
-###### This ain't exactly calculating atmospheric reentry.
+###### This ain't exactly getting sensor data from a space probe.
 Sometimes it's better just to keep things simple.

 ## Let Data Be Served

 Setting up the database was definitely the [lesser of two weevils](https://www.youtube.com/watch?v=Y-aPp7Kiiyg) in my front-to-back-end alignment.
-Setting up the proper `GET`, `POST`, `DELETE`, and `PUT` methods (i.e. getting CRUD done) wasn't too groundbreaking.
+Writing solid `GET`, `POST`, `DELETE`, and `PUT` methods (i.e. getting CRUD done) isn't too groundbreaking.
 For a touch of nicer organization, I routed the methods for the categories and the to-dos into their own sperate js file pens, lest they claw and snap at one another, and let express use them as "todos" and "categories" routes, respectively.

 Then, to skip any CORS difficulties entirely, hosting the app on a static site call nestled right in the node server file seemed just fine.